abhishekthegodfather/chess_AI/README.md

-# chess_AI
+# Chess_AI
-Development of CHESS AI using Tensorflow and MiniMax Tree
+#Development of CHESS AI using Tensorflow and MiniMax Tree

 The Download link for the chess_data is avaliable in kaggle and the link is here
 [1]: kaggle kernels output abhishekcody/own-chess-ai -p /path/to/dest